 The Program Administrator will assign a Vendor Manager to each prospective Approved Vendor or Designee upon approval of the registration application.
-The Vendor Manager will act as the single point of contact through the registration process, project applications, and ongoing ILSFA performance processes.
-Vendor Managers will provide one-on-one support to applicants and Approved Vendors and Designees as needed.
-Applicants with insufficient registration applications will receive guidance to correct inadequacies where possible.
-In addition to incentivizing the participation of minority-/women-owned business enterprises (MWBE) in the Project Selection Protocol, the IPA Act also directs ILSFA to ensure that "small and emerging businesses" are able to participate in ILSFA.
+The Vendor Manager will act as the single point of contact through the

+In addition to incentivizing the participation of Minority- and Women-owned Business Enterprises (MWBE)22 in the Project Selection Protocol, the IPA Act also directs ILSFA to ensure that "small and emerging businesses"23 are able to participate in ILSFA.
 The Program Administrator is making efforts to expand MWBE Approved Vendors and small and emerging business participation through direct outreach to prospective small and emerging businesses, MWBE Approved Vendors, and equity-focused industry groups.
 The Program Administrator will work on resources for MWBE Approved Vendors and small and emerging businesses, such as solar industry roadmaps, training, workshops, one-on-one support, and webinars.
 On February 23, 2024, Illinois Solar for All and Illinois Shines released a new resource guide for small and emerging businesses that want to participate in the Illinois Shines and Illinois Solar for All programs.
 This resource guide is intended to help businesses navigate the solar landscape in Illinois by providing essential aspects of the programs and markets.

 3.6.
-Approved Vendor Conduct and Violation of Requirements

-CODE OF CONDUCT
+Approved Vendor Conduct and Violation of Requirements CODE OF CONDUCT